 The payouts will not be made in February as planned.
 Instead, the government has said it will “redeploy a retention incentive at the appropriate time.”
 What this means, however, remains to be seen.

 Despite these incentives, many are sceptical if the support goes far enough.
 While we may not see the mass redundancies originally predicted, there will still likely be many left without a job.

 The government is aware of this.
 Rishi Sunak has said repeatedly throughout the crisis that he cannot protect every job or save every business.
 The hope is that the scheme will protect the as many as possible.

-The self-employed will benefit from similar measures to the Coronavirus Job Support Scheme.
+The self-employed will also benefit from the extended furlough scheme.

 This applies more to businesses than individuals, so I won’t go into too much detail.

 But, the main change is the government extending the grant system for businesses in any tier.
 It doesn’t matter if they are forced to close by law or not..

 They will be eligible for cash grants of up to £2,100 a month.
 This will primarily benefit the hospitality, accommodation and leisure sector.
 These will be retrospective, with businesses in any area that has been under enhanced rules able to backdate claims to August.

 In short, the government is extending access to its 4 temporary loan schemes.
 Over a million businesses have taken advantage of to date.